mithraiclabs/PsyLendCPIExamples/Architecture.md

 None

 ### Accounts:
-* Market - jet market the reserve is under
+* Market - Psy market the reserve is under
 * Reserve
 * (PsyFi only) VaultAccount - the vault where the vault tokens this reserve users come from
 * pythOraclePrice - can be extracted from `reserve`